-\cref{tab:high_prec} also includes ablation studies for our two key components: the EOS logit adjustment mechanism~($\text{MLP}_{\text{EOS}})$ and length regularization term~($\mathcal{L}_\ell)$.
-Results demonstrate that both components contribute to performance, with the combination achieving the best results across every metric. \cref{fig:ablation_gaussian} further illustrates the impact of these components on length control by showing the fitted Gaussian distributions of length errors~(sampled $-$ ground truth).
-Our complete AGDC framework achieves a near-zero mean error ($\mu=0.15$) with reduced variance ($\sigma=146.13$), while the ablated version exhibits both bias ($\mu=38.91$) and higher variance ($\sigma=154.45$), confirming the effectiveness of our components.
+\paragraph{Ablation studies.} \cref{tab:high_prec} also includes ablation studies for our two key components: the EOS logit adjustment ($\text{MLP}_{\text{EOS}}$) and the length regularization term ($\mathcal{L}_\ell$).
+The results demonstrate that both components significantly contribute to performance, with their combination achieving the best results across every metric.
+In terms of length control, our complete IPAM framework achieves a near-zero mean error ($\mu = 0.15$) with reduced variance ($\sigma = 146.13$), whereas the ablated version exhibits both a noticeable bias ($\mu = 38.91$) and a higher variance ($\sigma = 154.45$) as illustrated in \cref{fig:ablation_gaussian} in Appendix.